dpeerlab/SEACells/README.md

 **S**ingle-c**E**ll **A**ggregation for High Resolution **Cell S**tates

 #### Installation and dependencies
-1. SEACells has been implemented in Python3.8 can be installed from source:
+1. SEACells has been implemented in Python3.8 can be installed via pip:

+		$> pip install cmake
+		$> pip install SEACells

+	It can also be installed directly from source.

 		$> git clone https://github.com/dpeerlab/SEACells.git
 		$> cd SEACells
 		$> python setup.py install